arifaldi13/mesa_grid/README.md

      - Parameter tables loaded from a file (using `run_grid_from_table`).

 3. **Automation of MESA Runs**:
-   - Sequentially run MESA simulations for each generated inlist file.
+   - Sequentially run MESA simulations from a set of parameters (the grid).
    - Organize and manage output data efficiently.

 ## Requirements